portal-x/cli-gen_diff/README.md

 gendiff compares two configuration files and shows difference.
 The package can be used as CLI utility or Node.js package that can be used in your project.

 gendiff supports file extensions such as json, yaml, yml, ini.
-It can output the result in 'stylish' and 'plain' formats.
-You can select it by flag -f (--format) By default output format 'stylish'.
+It can output the result in 'tree' and 'plain' formats.
+It's also possible to output in json format for data exchange using the json option.
+You can select the output format by setting the option flag -f (--format).
+By default output format 'tree'.

 For example: